Exiled Putin critic who sold DC home to Ivanka Trump dies mysteriously in US

 An exiled investment banker who became a fierce critic of Vladimir Putin after leaving Russia has been found dead in Washington DC.

-Dan Rapoport killed himself in recent days, according to Russian media.
+Latvian-American Dan Rapoport, 52, killed himself in recent days, according to reports in Russian media.

+News of his death was revealed in a post to Telegram by the former editor of Russian Tatler magazine.

+Yuniya Pugacheva claimed that Mr Rapoport’s dog was found in park near his Washington DC home with a suicide note and money.

-However his widow Alena has reportedly denied his death was suicide.
+However his widow Alena Rapoport has reportedly denied the death was suicide.

+She told Russian language news service RBC that an investigation was underway into his death, and there were “no notes, no suicide”.

+“To our great regret, the husband and father of our daughter is no longer with us,” she was quoted as telling RBC.

 Register for free to continue reading